sps1112/sps1112.github.io/_posts/2021-06-3-PrefabsInGames.md

 ### Initialization During Runtime

-Prefabs can be created dynamically as your game runs based on user input or some other event (the `Bullet` prefab is spawned when a gun is fired).
+Prefabs can be created dynamically as your game runs based on user input or other events (such as the `Bullet` prefab being spawned when a gun is fired).
 Let's take two examples

 - A bullet is fired when `Space` is pressed